-There’s a host of Chamomile Tea Benefits that’ll make you want to add chamomile tea to your daily wellness plan.
+Chamomile Tea is soothing and calming, and it’s known to help promote a good nights sleep.
+There’s also a lot of worthy Chamomile Tea Benefits that will make you want to add chamomile tea to your daily wellness plan.

 Chamomile tea is made from fresh or dried chamomile flower (also called Matricaria chamomilla for German chamomile and Chamaemelum nobile for Roman chamomile) and is best known for its calming and soothing benefits, sipping on a cup of chamomile tea may help settle nerves and promote a good night sleep making it a good drink to sip on right before bedtime.